Elastohydrodynamics of 3D chemically active filaments: Results

 \subsubsection{Planar translation and circling: low $\elastohydronum$}

-When the filament is sufficiently stiff, elastic restoring forces dominate the dynamics, causing any shape perturbation to decay, and so the filament relaxes back to its straight configuration, propelling itself along its axis.
-We observe this behaviour for elastohydrodynamic numbers $\elastohydronum<5000$, with an example shown in \Cref{fig:straight_swim}a.
+When the filament is sufficiently stiff, elastic restoring forces dominate the dynamics, causing any shape perturbation to decay.
+Hence, the filament relaxes back to its straight configuration, propelling itself along its axis.
+We observe this behaviour for elastohydrodynamic numbers approximately lower than $5000$, with an example shown in \Cref{fig:straight_swim}a.

-The concentration gradients generated by the antisymmetric activity, $\activity=\sin\pi s$, result in regions of both compression and extension in the filament, as shown in \Cref{fig:straight_swim}b.
+The concentration gradients generated by the antisymmetric activity, $\activity=\sin\pi s$, result in regions of both compression and extension in the filament, due to the slip flows illustrated in \Cref{fig:straight_swim}b.
 The regions under compression are susceptible to buckling when the activity causes a strong enough flow relative to the material stiffness.
 Indeed, as $\elastohydronum$ increases further, beyond $\elastohydronum=5000$, the viscous forces acting on the self-propelled filament are sufficient to bend it.
 In particular, we observe deformation into a hook-shaped bend at the front end of the filament, with the corner of the hook centred close to the most active region (see \Cref{fig:circling}b).

-Once in this configuration, there is a left-right asymmetry both in the distribution of the solute concentration, and hence slip velocity, due to the activity sink on the longer leg of the hook, as well as in the resulting drag on each of the legs due to their different lengths.
+Once in this configuration, there is a left-right asymmetry both in the distribution of the solute concentration (and the associated slip velocity) due to the activity sink on the longer leg of the hook, as well as in the resulting drag on each of the legs due to their different lengths.
 The outcome is that the hook shape propels at an angle to the line that bisects the corner of the hook, resulting in an overall circling motion.
-An example of this is shown in \Cref{fig:circling}a for $\elastohydronum=6000$.
+An example of this type of motion is shown in \Cref{fig:circling}a for $\elastohydronum=28,000$.
 As $\elastohydronum$ increases, the hook shape becomes more curved, and the trajectories follow a tighter circle.